 Finally, there’s a good chance that you’re going to use more than one marketing platform in your mix.
 Ultimately, most successful companies will need to experiment with a range of solutions for better brand awareness and recognition that involve everything from in-person marketing, to social media, blog writing, and more.
 The important thing to remember is that you’ll need to make sure that every new strategy you implement needs to be connected to the others.

 In other words, you’ll need to “integrate” your marketing solutions.
 When learning how to create a marketing plan, think about how you can link each of your tactics together to get the best results from each.
-Most of the time, if you can connect your marketing strategies across a stream of platforms, you’ll not only create a more consistent experience for your audience, but you’ll also improve your access to customer data too.
+Most of the time, if you can connect your brand communications and marketing strategies across a stream of platforms, you’ll not only create a more consistent experience for your audience, but you’ll also improve your access to customer data too.

 For instance, your social media marketing campaigns might include links to your content marketing strategy, while your content marketing strategy asks your customers to sign up for your email, and your email offers offline post opportunities.
 You can even make the system go “full circle”, by adding scannable codes and links to your offline marketing or asking people to follow you online in your brick-and-mortar stores.